jianweicui/phoenix/contrib/hbase-stat/src/main/protobuf/README.txt

-These are the protobuf definition files used by hbase.
+These are the protobuf definition files used by hbase-stat.
 The produced java classes are generated into src/main/java/com/salesforce/hbase/protobuf/generated and then checked in.
 The reasoning is that they change infrequently.